anadurand/taylorSwiftSongandVideos/README.md

 - The client has given you the following instructions:

-    a) the list should display up to 200 Taylor Swift songs read from the API.
+    - the list should display up to 200 Taylor Swift songs read from the API.
-    b) The list should include the trackName, collectionName, and trackId from the API.
+    - The list should include the trackName, collectionName, and trackId from the API.
-    c) the list should contain no duplicate songs.
+    - the list should contain no duplicate songs.
 If two or more songs have exactly the same title, only one should be   shown.
-    d) the list should be scrollable.
+    - the list should be scrollable.
-    e) the list should display an image from the API associated with the song.
+    - the list should display an image from the API associated with the song.
-    f) the page should load fast.
+    - the page should load fast.

 - The designer asks you to implement four features:
-    a) each song in the list should change color to gray on mouseover
+    - each song in the list should change color to gray on mouseover
-    b) the list of songs section should scroll vertically to allow the user to see the entire list.
+    - the list of songs section should scroll vertically to allow the user to see the entire list.
-    c) the title bar at top should stay in place and be visible on the screen even when the list scrolls.
+    - the title bar at top should stay in place and be visible on the screen even when the list scrolls.
-    d) the section at right (“other charts”) should not scroll.
+    - the section at right (“other charts”) should not scroll.
 This content should be displayed as written.

 #### Instructions